Episode 1.8 (Secret Diary of a Call Girl)

 "Episode 1.8" is the series 1 finale of the British television show Secret Diary of a Call Girl.

+The episode was filmed in August 2007.

 Plot

 The episode begins with Hannah Baxter, working under the name "Belle", staying at the London apartment of a wealthy American businessman named Mitchell Rothman.
 Whilst talking Mitchell suggests that Hannah should become a courtesan, and he offers her for nomination at Diamond International Courtesans.

 Della, Fiona and Anna of Diamond International Courtesans agree an interview with Hannah, discussing the prerequisites needed to be a courtesan.
 "Up-market quality", various languages and impeccable etiquette are all required for Hannah to be accepted into the "sisterhood" of courtesans.
 Despite the interview going poorly, Hannah convinces her interviewers to accept her into Diamond International Courtesans.
 After being accepted into the sisterhood she meets Stephanie, her agent, and quits her job as a call girl.
 Mitchell, a jet setter who rarely stays in London, offers Hannah his penthouse situated on the south bank the River Thames, opposite the Palace of Westminster.

 Ben meets up with Hannah and photographs her for Diamond International Courtesans profile.
 Hannah then sifts through her applicants and arranges interviews with a select few number of men; Hannah settles with four clients, including Mitchell, as the more clients a courtesan has, the less prestigious she becomes.

 Mitchell then takes Hannah to a stately home in Scotland with him; however he becomes frustrated with her for being too "demanding".
 Hannah returns to London after the disastrous trip to Scotland and telephones Della.
 They discuss Mitchell, who is described by Della as a "collector", meaning he has various courtesans and prostitutes scattered around the world.
 Hannah then invites Ben round to the apartment and the two begin to feud, as Ben's fiancée Vanessa is irritated with Ben due to him staying at Hannah's at midnight.

 Hannah, frustrated with her job, decides escorting is her vocation and moves back to her old flat, leaving Mitchell a note saying, "I'm sorry Mitch - it's not for me".
 Hannah then becomes an independent escort, without the help of an agency.